chvia223/searchSpotify-kotlin/README.md

 # Overview
 Program designed to connect to and use Spotify's public search web API using kotlin.
+This is meant as a test component for an app that I am working on.
+A version of this program in Swift will be pushed to GitHub in the coming weeks.

 To use this it is required for you to make a Spotify developer account as you will need to use developer tokens to access the APIs.
 This is super easy to do.
 Just follow the link under `Useful Websites` or watch the linked video.